Court allows HTC to sell One Mini phone in UK

-The company was told earlier in December that it would have to stop selling the One Mini smartphone in Britain after a court said the product infringed some patents owned by Finnish rival Nokia NOK1V.HE.
+The company was told earlier in December that it would have to stop selling the One Mini smartphone in Britain after a court said the product infringed some patents owned by Finnish rival Nokia.

 HTC will be allowed to continue to sell the product pending a full appeal hearing next year.